AndreRudolph/impulsephp-doc/docs/installation.md

 	</pre>
 </div>

 The procedure will ask you for the symfony apache pack if you want to use, type n.
+Once the procedure is finished, you can open the web application via browser (e.g. http://localhost/project/public/).
+You should see the example entry page.